Bobby Shmurda

 Ackquille Jean Pollard (born August 4, 1994), known professionally as Bobby Shmurda, is an American rapper.
 Along with Rowdy Rebel, Shmurda is considered a pioneer of Brooklyn drill music.
-He rose to international fame in 2014 when his song "Hot Nigga" peaked at number six on the Billboard Hot 100.
-The success of the single led to Shmurda signing a deal with Epic Records.
-His debut EP, Shmurda She Wrote, was released in November 2014.
+He rose to international fame in 2014 when his single, "Hot Nigga", peaked at number six on the Billboard Hot 100.
+Its success led him to sign with Epic Records to release his debut extended play (EP), Shmurda She Wrote (2014).

 In December 2014, New York City Police arrested Shmurda and charged him, along with several other members of GS9, with conspiracy to murder, weapons possession, and reckless endangerment.
 In 2016, he pleaded guilty and was sentenced to seven years in prison, which was reduced to five years after receiving credit for the two years he already served awaiting trial.
 After over six years in prison, Shmurda was released from Clinton Correctional Facility in February 2021.
-His release was widely celebrated across the hip-hop community.
+His release was celebrated in the hip hop community.

 Early life

 Ackquille Pollard was born in Miami, Florida.
-His mother is African-American and his father is Jamaican.
-His mother moved to East Flatbush from Florida after his father's incarceration.
+His mother is Vincentian and his father is Jamaican.
+His mother moved to East Flatbush, Brooklyn from Florida after his father's incarceration.
 Pollard had run-ins with the law while living in Brooklyn, including fifteen months spent in detention for probation violation and being arrested on gun charges that were later dropped.
 According to his 2014 indictment, Pollard was the ringleader of a criminal enterprise called "GS9" that regularly entered into disputes with criminal gangs, was responsible for murders and non-fatal shootings, and engaged in drug trafficking along Kings Highway to East Flatbush.